 With that said we would still like to mention there is no such mention of ḥadīth mentioned in post in Tafseer Ibn Kathir 23:97.
 Below is photo of the page of tafseer of this ayah (Darussalam Abridged) – this means one of two things, original copy may had it and because it’s a weak narration Darussalam excluded it from abridged version, or author got it from somewhere who fabricated it.

 Most of the people use ta’weez to protect themselves from magic, jinn possession and/or evil eye.
-If you are suffering (or have fear) from one of these please refer to document: Reality of Magic and it’s Cure in Islam 9 that talks about all these in details and how to seek cure.
-NOTE: This document is proofread by brother Muḥammad Tim Humble.
+If you are suffering (or have a fear) from one of these please refer to article Treatment of Black Magic 9..
+In this article, I explained all of these in details and how to seek cure.
+NOTE: This article is based on a PDF (Titled: Reality of Magic and It's Cure in Islam) that was proofread by brother Muḥammad Tim Humble (Hafizaullah).

 We pray that Allāh keep us on the straight path.